Local

 • Sector-led improvement has proved to be an effective mechanism for supporting councils.
 An incoming government should continue to focus on this as the primary mechanism for improving services and ensuring effective governance.

-• An incoming government should provide a clear statement of policy to the sector on its future plans for the Office for Local Government (OFLOG).
+• The government should provide a clear statement of policy to the sector on its future plans for the Office for Local Government (OFLOG).
 County Council Network members continue to have concerns over the remit and purpose of OFLOG, and in particular the severe limitations of the data comparison tool which is open to misinterpretation on council performance.

 • If the government intends to retain OFLOG, it should seek to make it independent of the department.
 A review should be undertaken of its purpose and remit, with a view to focusing activity on supporting improvement and the sharing of best practice; achieving greater alignment between sector-led improvement activity and the work of regulators such as CQC and Ofsted; and avoiding the recreation of an inspection body similar to the Audit Commission.

-• The new government should remove the recent requirement for councils to submit annual productivity plans.
+• The government should remove the recent requirement for councils to submit annual productivity plans.
 Councils already have pre-existing medium term financial strategies focused on this which are scrutinised locally, without the need to submit separate burdensome and time-consuming plans to Whitehall.

 curved line with half-rounded rectangle on the end